mateusolvr/desafio_neoway/README.md

 ### - Improvements to be made:

-- Delete the file which has already been inserted, so when one runs `docker-compose up` again the same data is not duplicated.
+- Delete the file which has already been inserted, so when one runs `docker-compose up` again the same data will not be duplicated.

-- Insert all raw data into a previous schema without any treatment or validation to have all the records.
-Use another schema with the clean and validated data.
+- Insert all raw data into a previous schema without any treatment or validation to have historical data.
+Use another schema to cleaned and validated data.